RandallZPorter/powershell-forms-workshop/README.md

 $form = New-Object System.Windows.Forms.Form
 [void] $form.ShowDialog()
 ```
+$form.ShowDialog() is going to be the last line of our program throughout this workshop.
+Any code we add is going to go above it.

 ### Customizing
 Now we can add some additional code to modify how our window will look.
 Currently it should look something like this: